Regulations and Policies

 • Article 5.17

-WHEELCHAIR: It consists of the following dance modalities.
+WHEELCHAIR DANCES: It consists of the following dance modalities.

 a.
 Individuals: Waltz, Tango, Samba, Rumba and Jive.